VIPgamerin/Fruit-Clicker-Attribution-Docs/README.md

 © 2025 VIP Studios.

-You are free to share this attribution file as long as it is not modified in any way.
+You are not allowed to modify ir share this file in any way posible.